 “Forgotten” means forgetfulness.
 Literally, “forgotten” means to take forgetfulness or receive forgiveness.
 Someone or something else gives this person amnesia.
 Others influence him to become dull spiritually.
 This person cannot recall proper spiritual information and thus loses sight of the significance of the information.
 He loses sight of the spiritual significance.

-We get the English word lethal, lethargy, and the mythical river Lethe (which was supposed to cause forgetfulness of the past to those who drank of it) from the root of the Greek word for “forgotten.”
+We get the English words “lethal,” “lethargy,” and the mythical river Lethe (which was supposed to cause forgetfulness of the past to those who drank of it) from the root of the Greek word for “forgotten.”

 There is a progression here.
-First, we grow blind to spiritual things, and then we end up forgetting that God forgave us our sins.
-People in marriage can forget what caused them to love each other in the beginning.
+First, we grow blind to spiritual things and then forget that God forgave us our sins.
+People in marriage can forget what caused them to love each other initially.
 The hurts that come between can distort their first love.

-When we became Christians, a great love affair began.
-We loved God because of His grace and forgiveness to us.
+When we became Christians, a grand love affair began.
+We loved God because of His grace and forgiveness.
 We recognized that everything depended on His provision for us.
-At the point where we tasted grace, the wonder of our love for God was great.
+At the point where we tasted grace, the wonder of our love for the Lord Jesus was great.
 Something happened to distort that love.
-We “took on forgetfulness.”
-We can come to the place where we forget all that.
+We took on spiritual forgetfulness.
+We can come to the place where we forget all that He did for us.
 We are like those who never came to Christ.

 Forgetfulness causes a vacuum in our souls toward God.

-Some Christians are Christians for so long that they forgot they were ever non-Christians.
-They forget that they had a life BC, before Christ.
+Some Christians have been believers for so long that they forgot they were non-Christians.
+They forgot that they had a life BC, before Christ.
 This is spiritual complacency and lethargy.
-A person like this becomes a Christian and then goes to sleep as a Christian for the rest of their Christian life.
+A person like this goes to sleep as a Christian for the rest of their Christian life.
 He does not want to be disturbed.
 “Don’t wake me up.
 Please don’t bother me.
 I don’t want to get involved.
 Do not expect anything of me.”

 Receiving forgetfulness is a process.
-We begin by stop studying the Word then things go downhill from there.
+We begin to stop studying the Word then things go downhill from there.
 We cannot discern the necessary truth experience to have a rich fellowship with the Lord (2 Ti 2:15).